If it glitters, it’s Montréal’s Golden Square Mile

 The history of the Golden Square Mile is truly what shapes its identity – even more than the architecture.
 This was established as an upper-class Anglo-Saxon neighbourhood, which makes it distinct from the French and European heritage of other parts of the city.
 That’s why you’ll find English street names like Sherbrooke, Peel and Mackay, and why the architecture is more reminiscent of England and Scotland of the time than the Parisian atmosphere of Old Montréal.
 For an immersive sense of the past, head to the McCord Stewart Museum, an amazing social history museum, to explore its collections of archeological Montréal objects, photography and artifacts from the 18th century and beyond.

-Promenade Fleuve-Montagne - Rue McTavish
+Promenade Fleuve-Montagne - McTavish Street

 Natural splendour at your fingertip